zabador/ObsidianVault/Changing Linux key bindings.md

 ## Update new Keys in AwesomeWM

 The updated keys will only work in a desktop manager.
-To update Awesome Window manger we will have to update the ``` Xmodmap``` file again
+To update Awesome Window manager we will have to update the ``` Xmodmap``` file again

 Open the file and at the top of the file add